Nice to meet you.

 What I dislike about Altium CircuitMaker:

-• I encountered issues with simulation accuracy for complex circuits.
+• I observed issues with simulation accuracy for complex circuits.
 The simulator sometimes didn’t accurately reflect real-world behavior, which raised concerns about the reliability of designs for more intricate projects.

 • The inability to save projects offline was a major inconvenience.
-Since the files had to be stored in the cloud, I couldn’t work without an internet connection, which limited my flexibility in certain situations.
+Since the files had to be stored in the cloud, many users reported that they couldn’t work without an internet connection, which limited flexibility in certain situations.

 What G2 users dislike about Altium CircuitMaker: